Where to get information. Driver's Licensing.

-The serious sidecarist REALLY SHOULD own Hal's CD, or print out the information from one of the above websites.
+The serious sidecarist REALLY SHOULD own Hal's CD, or print out these booklets from one of the above websites/links.

 NOTE: I have some disagreements with a few places in some books about driving a sidecar outfit; and, with the organization, Evergreen, and its policies and methods and what I feel are some errors in content.
 MY MAJOR disagreement (all my other's are nitpicky) is with the description of counter-steering and steering reversion, which is WRONG!
 There is an article on my website that goes into counter-steering in depth:

 The licensing requirements for operating a sidecar outfit varies from State to State in the USA; and around the World.
 Besides licensing requirements, the way Authorities treat sidecar operators in other ways is also variable.
 Here are a few things of possible interest:

 Authorities of various sorts are not consistent in fee structures for sidecar outfits for such as toll use of bridges and the like.
 Some Authorities, or automatic in-pavement sensors, are very confused by three axles.
 Many sidecars have the sidecar wheel ahead of the rear tire of the tug....called the LEAD amount.
 That makes them THREE axle.
 Harley's and some others may have their sidecars with the axles in line with the tug.
 Tolls are often based on the number of axles.
 Some sidecarists have had this clarified with their State Authorities, many have not.
 Dr. Hal Kendall took it upon himself to be very vigorous with the various Authorities on this situation.
 I am no longer listing his contact information in this article, as Dr. Kendall died.